Caleb-Mantey/joy_ussd_engine/README.md

 ### DataTransformer

-A data transformer transforms the incoming request and outgoing response between a particular provider and the `JoyUssdEngine` so they can effectively communicate between each other.
+A data transformer transforms the incoming request and outgoing response between a particular provider and the `JoyUssdEngine` so they can effectively communicate with each other.
 The `JoyUssdEngine` can accept any request object but there are two required fields that needs to be present for it to work properly.
 The required fields are `session_id` and `message`.
 This is why the `DataTransformer` is needed to convert the request so it can provide this two required fields (`session_id`, `message`).

 #### Methods